-- Cooling-offThis term is described in paragraph R540.5 for the purposes ofperiodparagraphs R540.11 to R540.20. - Criteria In an assurance engagement, the benchmarks used to measure or evaluate the underlying subject matter.
-The "applicable criteria" are the criteria used for the particular engagement. - Direct An assurance engagement in which the professional accountant in engagement public practice measures or evaluates the underlying subject matter against the applicable criteria and the accountant presents the resulting subject matter information as part of, or accompanying, the assurance report.
+An assurance engagement in which the professional accountant in public practice measures or evaluates the underlying subject matter against the applicable criteria and the accountant presents the resulting subject matter information as part of, or accompanying, the assurance report.
 In a direct engagement, the accountant's conclusion addresses the reported outcome of the measurement or evaluation of the underlying subject matter against the criteria.

+Direct financial interest

-Direct financial A financial interest:
+A financial interest:

-- (a) Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or - (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions. - Director or Those charged with the governance of an entity, or acting in an equivalent capacity, regardless of their title, which might vary from jurisdiction to jurisdiction. - Eligible auditThis term is described in paragraph 800.2 for the purposes ofengagementSection 800.
+- (a) Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or - (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions.

+Director or officer

+Those charged with the governance of an entity, or acting in an equivalent capacity, regardless of their title, which might vary from jurisdiction to jurisdiction.